b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - server render will wait for ApplicationRef.isStable()<!-- .element: class="fragment" -->
 - will wait for any callback / promise / microtask to finish<!-- .element: class="fragment" -->
 - artificial delays<!-- .element: class="fragment" -->
+---
+- app stability is important.
+Do not start timers if not needed.

 #### Also: